-The DDP vs Randy Savage match-up was memorable on screen, but the real story behind their feud will warm your heart and make your day.
+The DDP and Randy Savage match-up was memorable on-screen, but the real story behind their feud will warm your heart and make your day.

 In a tribute video shared on DiamondDallasPage.com, DDP tells a heartwarming Randy Savage Thanksgiving story:

-“So here we are in Florence, South Carolina…place is sold out, people hanging from the rafters.
+“So here we are in Florence, South Carolina… the place is sold out, people hanging from the rafters.

 “Randy controlled his own booking just like Hulk.

 “He’s putting on his boots, he’s lacing them up, and I’ll never forget it…he stopped and looked up at Arn, and he goes, ‘Hmm…I think I wanna take the Diamond-Cutter tonight.’
 And he went back to lacing his boots.

 “I’m like, ‘Uh, YEAH – are you kidding..?’

 “We had a hell of a match.
 He shut me down, got some heat on me out of my comeback.
 Then he went to slam me and – boom – I reversed it, spun him, and hit the Diamond-Cutter.